 Step 25.
 Buy a Squarepace plan

 You're almost thereeeee!
 In order to make your website live to the world, you'll first need to purchase a Squarespace plan.

-If you choose to pay annually, you can use the code 'PAIGE' for 10% off your first year.
+If you choose to pay annually, you can use the code 'PAIGE10' for 10% off your first year.
 Then go take the couple dollars you saved and spend it on a bottle of bubbly to celebrate your hard work!

 Step 26.
 Link domain and launch site

 If you haven't already linked your domain, now is the time to do so.
 After that you my friend will have a fabulous, live website!
 Wahoooo!